Global Lead, Volunteer Strategy & Employee Engagement

 A big part of the way SAP activates and supports employees in taking on this leadership role is by offering enablement tools, up-skilling resources, and training for ambassadors around the world.

-But each region is really nuanced in how they execute their program, how their offices and their lines of These resources are globally-relevant to ensure that a transformative experience is available for employees who participate, but each region is quite nuanced in how they execute their programs and that the culture of volunteering looks a bit different everywhere.
+These resources are globally-relevant to ensure that a transformative experience is available for employees who participate, but each region is quite nuanced in how they execute their programs and that the culture of volunteering looks a bit different everywhere.

 For this reason, it has always been important for SAP to maintain a strong global foundation for the enablement of volunteerism, leaving space for regional specificity so that employees can feel part of something bigger while they are able to contribute on the ground in their own community.